micahhsu/micahhsu.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-My name is Micah Hsu, and I am a mechanical engineering student at UC Berkeley.
+My name is Micah Hsu, and I am a 17-year-old junior in mechanical engineering at UC Berkeley.